Panama presses Spain and Italy to resolve canal cost row

 “The Spanish government ... knew that it was impossible for the budget to be met.
 Sacyr bid low, convinced that, in the end, the cost overruns it is demanding now would be met,” he said.

+“The consortium’s intention is also to find a solution within the terms of the contract, as there are mechanisms that make it possible,” Sacyr’s spokesman said, without elaborating.

-Sacyr’s debts at the end of September were three times its market capitalization.
+The company’s debts at the end of September were three times its market capitalization.
+Analysts at the brokerage of Banco Sabadell said the news was not good for Sacyr or its image, but played down the impact on the builder’s results.

 Newspaper El Pais reported in 2009 that Panama’s foreign minister, Juan Carlos Varela, had predicted the project would fail because the builders were in financial trouble.

-Additional reporting by Jose Elias Rodriguez in Madrid and Elinor Comlay and Julia Symmes Cobb in Mexico City; Editing by Dave Graham, Anthony Barker and Leslie Adler
+Additional reporting by Jose Elias Rodriguez and Sarah White in Madrid and Elinor Comlay and Julia Symmes Cobb in Mexico City; Editing by Dave Graham, Anthony Barker, Leslie Adler and Lisa Shumaker